Assurant Direct PPI Claim

 Don't Delay!
 If you would like to start your PPI Claim against Assurant Direct, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Assurant Direct, PPI may have been attached to a customer's policy by Assurant Direct, in some cases without their knowledge.
-Assurant Direct may have denied a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Assurant Direct, PPI may have been added to a customer's policy by Assurant Direct, in some cases without their knowledge.
+Assurant Direct may have refused a credit application if PPI was refused by the customer.

 Assurant Direct PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Assurant Direct.

-There are many examples of Assurant Direct mis-selling PPI, some consumers were not even made aware by Assurant Direct that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Assurant Direct that it was optional.
+There are many examples of Assurant Direct mis-selling PPI, some consumers were not even made aware by Assurant Direct that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Assurant Direct that it was optional.